Quantcast

 Body

-Here at the The Old Farmer’s Almanac, we do love our folklore and mythology—and there’s nothing like a total solar eclipse to get folks wondering why things happen.
-For the Sun to suddenly disappear demands explanation—or, let’s say, imagination!
-People around the world, especially in ancient times, have come up with many interesting stories, legends, and superstitions.
+Here at the Almanac, we love our folklore and mythology—and there’s nothing like a total solar eclipse to get folks wondering why the Sun disappeared from the sky!
+Here are the most interesting stories and superstitions.

 For many people in ancient times, a total solar eclipse generated fear.
-They thought the world would come to an end or a great evil would follow.
+They thought the world would end or a great evil would follow.

 Myths often involved a beast trying to destroy the Sun with the fate of Earth hanging in the balance—or, a Sun-god becoming angry, sad, or sick.